evolvingstuff/vdw2/content/posts/us-rda-vitamin-d-math-mistakes-cost-the-world-about-one-trillion-dollars-annually.md

 * [Global health spending for 2018](https://www.who.int/publications/i/item/9789240017788) =  $8.3 trillion

-* <a href="/posts/dr-who-got-patients-to-vitamin-d-level-of-80-ng-75-percent-reduction-in-office-v-ot-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Dr. who got patients to vitamin D level of 80 ng|__75%__ reduction in office visits in patients taking lot of vitamin D">Dr. who got patients to vitamin D level of 80 ng| **75%**  reduction in office visits in patients taking lot of vitamin D</a>
+* <a href="/posts/dr-who-got-patients-to-vitamin-d-level-of-80-ng" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Dr. who got patients to vitamin D level of 80 ng">__75%__ reduction in office visits in patients taking lot of vitamin D</a>

 * Assume reduce all medical care costs by half